 Diversifying funding sources is critical to sustaining operations and achieving long-term success.
 Relying on a single funding source can make an organization vulnerable to budget or funding priorities changes.
 Diversifying funding sources helps insulate organizations from fluctuations in any one area and can provide a steadier stream of income that can be used to support ongoing programs and services.
-In addition, having a diversified funding base can also help an organization attract new donors and supporters.
-By demonstrating that an organization has a broad range of support, potential donors may be more likely to invest in the organization, knowing that their contribution will have a lasting impact.
+In addition, having a diversified funding base can help an organization attract new donors and supporters.
+By demonstrating that the organization has a broad range of support, potential donors may be more likely to invest , knowing that their contribution will have a lasting impact.

 One of the most common—and effective—ways to help fund a nonprofit is through grant funding.
 The most common types are Corporate, Foundation, and Government.
 While there are many opportunities available, it is essential to thoroughly research and identify funders with a giving focus that closely matches your organization's mission and needs.
 The next step is to develop a strong application sharing your organization's story and clearly identifying how your request aligns with the grant guidelines.